 Open stakeholder meetings

-The NCP organises open stakeholder meetings twice a year to inform the different stakeholders (business, NGOs and other interested in the work of the NCP) on developments concerning the OECD Guidelines and the NCP.
+The NCP organises open stakeholder meeting once a year to inform the different stakeholders (business, NGOs and other interested in the work of the NCP) on developments concerning the OECD Guidelines and the NCP.
 Under events, you can find information of past and future sessions.